ByNoMeans/Bash-Prompt/README.md

 ## Note:

 I am aware of the lack-luster Windows prompts that are available in comparison to Linux and Mac systems.
 While it's certain that things like [syntax highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) will never be implemented for terminals such as cygwin and GitBash, pure-bash-prompt seeks to emulate the most highly praised terminals in a Windows environment, while maintaining customizability.
-The latter, along with inspired implementation with respect to the great [SpaceShip Prompt](https://github.com/denysdovhan/spaceship-prompt) are currently being worked on.
+The latter, along with inspired implementation with respect to the great [Spaceship Prompt](https://github.com/denysdovhan/spaceship-prompt) are currently being worked on.

 ## Screenshot